N11K6/Cough_Detector/README.md

 ## Results

-Training results have been giving a validation accuracy of 98% percent, and thus far, testing using unknown audio has yielded an accuracy of 92%.
+Training results have been giving a validation accuracy of 98% percent and F1 score at 0.93 , and thus far, testing using unknown audio has yielded an accuracy of 92% / F1 of 0.91.
 As more data becomes available for use, the model, and these statistics are updated.

 ## Contents